sanjeevbhusal/100-Days-Of-DevOps/ansible/ReadMe.md

 You also have the option to login to your remote machine with password instead of ssh private-public key.
 But you have to authenticate yourself each time.
 So, in this case, you could generae a private-public ssh key on your host machine and copy public key to remote machine.
 This will allow you to use ssh without password.
 You can use a cli tool called ssh-copy-id

 `ssh-copy-id [user]@[IP address]`

+There is a option called `StrictHostKeyChecking` that you can use to ssh into a remote machine without adding it to known_hosts.
+This method is less secure but can be used when you are creating and destroying servers frequently.